Great Planes Super Stearman

 I recharged the single 2500 mAh A123 battery when I got home; for 27.5 minutes of total flying I put 550 mAh back into it.
 This gives me more than enough capacity for an event or a typical day of flying.

-For more pitcure of the plane in flight and at the field, visit my Great Planes Super Stearman - General album.
+For photos of the plane at the field and in flight, visit my Great Planes Super Stearman - General album.